Mimusops zeyheri

 Ethnobotany

 The pinkish green Wood dries to a beige-brown colour.
 It is reasonably hard, light, has a wavy grain and is useful when great strength is not required.
+It was used to build wagons.
 Fumes from cutting green wood can causes sneezing.
-The Fruit has an orange flesh that is edible: pleasant, sweet tasting, flowery and has a reasonably high vitamin C content.
+The Fruit has an orange flesh that is edible: pleasantly sweet tasting, and has a reasonably high Vitamin C content.
 Fresh Seeds germinate within a couple of weeks.
 Transplant seedlings during the following spring.
-Plants do best at medium to low altitudes in summer rainfall areas where the drainage is good.
+Plants do best with a mild winter and at medium to low altitudes in summer rainfall areas where the drainage is good.
 Adult trees can tolerate mild frost.
 These plants are used for bonsai.

 References